Lightning Decision Jam

-- The issues are not to difficult - they might be complicated but not complex (in the Cynefin sense).
+- The issues are not too difficult - they might be complicated but not complex (in the Cynefin sense).

 - The participants have a rough understanding of the issues.

-- Has to stop upcoming all discussion between participants immediately.
+- Has to stop upcoming all discussions between participants immediately.

 - Supports the participants in a conflict-free and appreciative discussion process.